Abhishek-karmakar/computer-vision/README.md

 	- If the feature is not present in the Subwindow then it will simply reject the subwindow ompletely.
 	- THis really speeds up the whole process.

+##-----------------------------------------------------

+## Setting up the envinroment for creating the virtual environment.

+1.> Download the yml file from SDS website. http://www.superdatascience.com/wp-content/uploads/2017/09/Installations.zip and extract it to get virtual_platform_linux.yml

+2.> Download and Install Anaconda.

+3.> Navigate to the folder where the yml file is present and run # conda env create -f virtual_platform_linux.yml